Spouses with Substance Addiction

 The kinds of substances that cause addiction have become more varied.
 Consequently, the effect of addiction varies.
 According to the Global Burden of Diseases study, the most prevalent of all substance use disorders is alcohol use with more than 100 million estimated cases in 2016.
 Among drugs, opioid dependence ranks highest with 26.8 million cases, followed by cannabis dependence with 22.1 million cases.

 The number of families so affected is roughly the same.
 Addiction is a family disease.
+Do you have questions or concerns?
+Our intake coordinators will answer them.

 How Drug Abuse Affects Relationships?